officialnico/py-tutorial/for_loops.md

 therefore, in this case `range(0,5)==[0,1,2,3,4]`

-You want to make a loop that only cycles 5 times then do this:
+For a lot of problems you'll have to make a loop that only cycles a certain number of times if you want to make a loop that only cycles 5 times then do this:

 ```
 for x in range(0,5):